Calculate your take-home pay in The Golden State. California income tax rate: 13.3%.

 | Take-Home Pay | - | - | - |

-California has a progressive income tax system with a top rate of 13.3%.
+California has a progressive income tax with the highest top rate in the nation at 13.3%.
 This calculator estimates your take-home pay after federal income tax, state income tax, Social Security, Medicare, and any pre-tax deductions like 401(k) contributions.
 Enter your salary or hourly wage above to see a detailed breakdown of your paycheck.